-For many people retirement seems a long way off and saving into a pension isn't always seen as a top priority.the earlier you start the easier it will be.
+For many people retirement seems a long way off and saving into a pension isn't always seen as a top priority.

+After day-to-day living expenses, and other needs such as buying a house, it can be hard to put money aside.
+Yet the earlier you start the easier it will be.
 If you have less time to invest then the amount of money that you have to save is likely to be higher.
 Fortunately, a few small steps can help you formulate a plan.